 - Get a clear idea of how the accident took place.
 If possible, take photographs of the accident scene and note down any other information that seems relevant to you.

 After the accident, without too much of delay, you should contact your insurance provider and inform them about the mishap.

 - You should provide as much information as possible to the insurer, including the police incident number.
-You should also provide the insurance details of the other affected party, and the names and contact details of the witnesses.
+You should also of the other affected party, and the names and contact details of the witnesses.